eca-sae/internet-drafts-eca-sae/draft-ritz-eca.md

 **Attester actions:**
 1. Collect the current Instance Factor (IF), such as fresh measurements or quotes.
 2. Construct an Evidence payload containing `{BF, RF, IF, attestation_procedure_id, timestamp}`.
-3. Sign the Evidence with a key derived from the RF.
+3. Sign the Evidence with a key derived from the `RF`.
-4. Transmit the signed Evidence to the Verifying Relying Party.
+4. Transmit the signed Evidence to the Verifying Relying Party (VRP).

 **Verifying Relying Party (VRP) actions:**
 1. Receive the Evidence payload.
-2. Validate the RF signature against the known credential.
+2. Validate the `RF` signature against the known credential.
-3. Verify that the RF subject matches the expected identity for the BF.
+3. Verify that the `RF` subject matches the expected identity for the `BF`.
-4. Appraise the IF measurements against policy.
+4. Appraise the `IF` measurements against policy.
 5. Confirm the `attestation_procedure_id` is unique to prevent replay.
 6. If all checks pass, emit an updated Attestation Result (AR).